inokawa/react-native-wasm/README.md

 A polyfill to use [WebAssembly](https://webassembly.org/) in [React Native](https://github.com/facebook/react-native).

-This package instantiate WebAssembly in native WebView environment and make communication with React Native to simulate original behavior.
+This package instantiates WebAssembly in a native WebView environment and makes the communication with React Native to simulate original behavior.
-Native module of React Native has limited argument types ([iOS](https://reactnative.dev/docs/native-modules-ios#argument-types)/[Android](https://reactnative.dev/docs/native-modules-android#argument-types)) so we need to serialize/deserialize the exchanging data, which may have some overhead but will work as in web app.
+Native module of React Native has limited argument types ([iOS](https://reactnative.dev/docs/native-modules-ios#argument-types)/[Android](https://reactnative.dev/docs/native-modules-android#argument-types)) so we need to serialize/deserialize the exchanged data, which may have some overhead but will work as in a web app.

 ### ⚠️ Note

-I recommend to use [react-native-react-bridge](https://github.com/inokawa/react-native-react-bridge) rather than this, to run WebAssembly.
-Although it's aim is a bit different, it's built on WebView like this and it's working much more stably.
+I recommend using [react-native-react-bridge](https://github.com/inokawa/react-native-react-bridge) rather than this to run WebAssembly.
+Although its aim is a bit different, it's built on WebView like this and it's working much more stably.

 And also check the current progress of wasm support in React Native: